6 Different Types of Chainsaws + Buying Guide

 Greenworks Corded Chainsaw

-We also recommend the Black + Decker LP1000 Alligator Lopper as a safe alternative to the traditional lopper.
-It features long handles and a pair of pivot jaws enclosed in a 6×6-inch bar.
+I also recommend the Black + Decker LP1000 Alligator Lopper as a safe alternative to traditional loppers.
+Its long handles and a pair of pivot jaws enclosed in a 6×6-inch bar make it quite efficient.

 FAQ